spryker/spryker-docs/docs/pbc/all/search/202212.0/install-and-upgrade/search-migration-concept.md

 ## Unblocking Elasticsearch 6

-As already mentioned before, previously, there was one index per store for all searchable data, which was split into several mapping types (page, product-review, etc.).
+As already mentioned before, previously there was only one index per store for all searchable data, which was split into several mapping types (page, product-review, etc.).
 From now on, for each of the mapping types, a separate index will be created by the SearchElasticsearch module, which will only have its dedicated mapping type.
 All the operations related to indexing/searching for documents will then be routed to the proper index with the help of source identifiers.

 ## Migrating to Elasticsearch 7

-In Elasticsearch 7, among other changes, the mapping types removal started in version 6, continues.
-While the previous major version has deprecated the concept of mapping types themselves but still required one mapping type per index, Elasticsearch 7.x by default, does not allow mapping types at all.
+In Elasticsearch 7, among other changes, the mapping types removal that was started in version 6 continues.
+While the previous major version has deprecated the concept of mapping types themselves but still required one mapping type per index, Elasticsearch 7.x by default does not allow mapping types at all.

 ### General information